foqrul1/obsidian-notes/ESXI Patching.md

--> if not find then go to attach and select esxi 2025 -> after attached -> click pre-check Remediation ( if no error found) then -> select esxi - patch -2025 -> Click Remediate(also check any issue have found or not) wait some time. after successfully patched check the patch version ag
+-> if not find then go to attach and select esxi 2025 -> after attached -> click pre-check Remediation ( if no error found) then -> select esxi - patch -2025 -> Click Remediate(also check any issue have found or not) wait some time. after successfully patched check the patch version again.
+->